The sky’s the limit!

 The Cyberbolts had fun at FLL’s Ontario championships and had judging callbacks (were considered for awards) in two categories.
 They were lucky enough to be one of the few teams who walked away with the coveted gold cup, winning the award for Gracious Professionalism.

-Runnymede Robotics would like to say thank you to the teachers who have made their competitive teams possible this year: Ms. Moldawa and Mr. Shteiman from Runnymede and Mr. Wang, teacher at Western Technical-Commercial School and lead Mentor for WTCS’s Warp 7 Robotics Team.
+Runnymede Robotics would like to say thank you to the teachers who made their competitive teams possible last year: Ms. Moldawa and Mr. Shteiman from Runnymede and Mr. Wang, teacher at Western Technical-Commercial School and lead Mentor for WTCS’s Warp 7 Robotics Team.
 Thanks also to WTCS‘s Principal Pang for her gracious support.
 We are lucky to have WTCS as our neighbour.

 We would also like to thank Head Coach Susan Armstrong as well as Coaches Tasha Balla-Boudreau, Stuart Hutchinson, Erin Meana and Steve Thoms for their support.

 Check out some of the incredible research our Runnymede teams have done by visiting the team’s website .
 Here you can find out about our projects as well as helpful hints on LEGO building, programming and crazy STEM fun!